olafsulich/Drum-Kit/README.md

-# Drumb-Kit
+# Drum-Kit

-### Drumb Kit is a simple javascript game based on keyboard keys.
+### Drum Kit is a simple javascript game based on keyboard keys.
 #### Technologies
 **HTML
 **CSS